 2. Low-Carb Chicken Salad – 2g net carbs

-Chicken Salad is the perfect keto lunch to keep you going all day long.
+Chicken Salad is one of the perfect keto lunch ideas to keep you going all day long.
 It’s packed with protein, high in fat, and is irresistible when you make it right.
 We like to add chives, pecans, and celery to our mixture for different levels of texture and flavor.

 3. Summertime Cauliflower Salad – 2.5g net carbs